 5. Is the tap water drinkable?

-Yes, the water is drinkable all along Camino routes, and with sections receiving runoff from the mountains above, it’s also delicious spring water.
+Yes, the water is drinkable all along the best Camino routes, and with sections receiving runoff from the mountains above, it’s also delicious spring water.
 In many towns and villages, they will have public fountains, usually in the main square, where walkers can fill their packs or bottles.

 6. Can I drink from the streams and other water sources?